****THIS IS A SPOILER FREE REVIEW!! THIS REVIEW CONTAINS ZERO SPOILERS!!****

 The moon in First Man is not a destination or ambition but a ghost, haunting Armstrong at every turn as he tries to take one small step for man through the fog of mourning in an attempt to regain his balance and find some semblance of normalcy once again.

 By flouting “space movie” expectations, First Man can be a bit frustrating, but once you accept the premise and go along the dramatic journey, it becomes a remarkably satisfying and deeply moving experience.
-I readily admit that my own my own personal life experience made the film resonate with me and that others with a different life experience may not find it so worthwhile.
+I readily admit that my own personal life experience made the film resonate with me and that others with a different life experience may not find it so worthwhile.

 Emotional pull aside, director Damien Chazelle (Whiplash, La La Land) shows a deft and skilled hand at the helm of First Man.
 Chazelle’s film wonderfully mirrors Armstrong the man and the character in that it is strictly compartmentalized.
 Armstrong walls off his emotions and contains his pain and Chazelle uses magnificent framing to express this dramatic reality.